Thomas Polk: Early life and War of the Regulation

-Polk was born in Cumberland County, Pennsylvania around 1732 to William and Margaret Taylor Polk.
+Polk was born in Cumberland County, Province of Pennsylvania around 1732 to William and Margaret Taylor Polk.
 His father was of Scotch-Irish descent, and had been born in the Province of Maryland.
 In 1753, Polk moved to Anson County, North Carolina.
-In 1755, he married Susanna Spratt, with whom he would have eight children.
+In 1755, he married Susanna Spratt, with whom he would have eight children, including William Polk.
 In 1765, Polk participated in the War of Sugar Creek, in which local settlers took up arms against large private landholders who were speculating on real estate in the area of what is now Charlotte.
 During that conflict, speculator Henry McCulloh attempted to have a large tract of land that had been granted to him by the Crown surveyed and subdivided.
 The settlers in Anson County objected, as McCulloh sought to interfere with what they considered their established rights in the land.

 During the confrontation into the settlers and the land agents, McCulloh attempted to evict Polk from his home.
 Polk and his supporters intimidated McCulloh's land officers and surveyors to the point that McCulloh allowed the rights to a portion of his lands to revert to the Crown by 1767.
 The settlers were not, however, ultimately successful, and many, including Polk himself, purchased land from McCulloh or were otherwise bribed into cooperation.
 Polk was also given a position as a commissioner for the new town of Charlotte due to McCulloh's influence, and served as McCulloh's land agent in the newly created Mecklenburg County.
 Charlotte had been founded at the crossroad of a small trail with the Indian Trading Path near where that great thoroughfare entered the lands occupied by the Catawba people.
 Polk's homeplace sat near the center of that community.

 Polk served in the North Carolina House of Commons from 1766 to 1771.
 During the War of the Regulation, Polk was appointed a captain of militia by Governor William Tryon as part of the governor's strategy to recruit prominent Presbyterians to his side against the Regulators, many of whom had backgrounds in Presbyterian congregations.
 Polk's position as an assemblyman allowed him to take advantage of financial rewards after the defeat of the Regulator movement.
 In 1772, Polk surveyed the border between North and South Carolina.